Eating Disorders and Emotions: How Emotion Regulation Impacts Eating Behaviors

 Emotional dysregulation, or difficulties in managing and regulating emotions, is often a key factor in the development or sustainment of an eating disorder.

-Research shows that individuals with eating disorders frequently struggle with overwhelming emotions such as anxiety, depression, and low self-esteem.
-[1]
+Research shows that individuals with eating disorders frequently struggle with overwhelming emotions such as anxiety, depression, and low self-esteem.1

 These emotions, in turn, may lead to maladaptive coping strategies, such as frequent binge eating, purging, and other eating disorder behaviors.
-And this cycle of disordered eating can further exacerbate emotional dysregulation, creating a vicious cycle that is difficult to break.
+This cycle of disordered eating can further exacerbate emotional dysregulation, creating a vicious cycle that is difficult to break.

 Indeed, the link between emotion regulation difficulties and eating disorders is complex and multifaceted.
-But understanding this connection is essential for effective treatment and recovery.
+Understanding this connection is essential for effective treatment and recovery.

 What is Emotion Dysregulation?

 Emotion dysregulation is a common aspect of many mood disorders, eating disorders, and other mental health conditions.
-Broadly, the term refers to poorly managed emotional responses, which fall outside the typically accepted range of emotional reactions.
+Broadly, the term refers to poorly managed emotional responses that fall outside the typically accepted range of emotional reactions.

-These reactions can manifest in a number of ways, including:
+These reactions can manifest in a number of ways, including:7

 • Intense emotions: Anger, anxiety, sadness, or irritability are common emotional reactions, which may come on quickly and powerfully and feel difficult to manage.

-• Impulsivity: Difficulties in emotion regulation often lead to impulse control difficulties, which can take the form of abrupt or even involuntary decisions or behaviors.
-[3]
+• Impulsivity: Difficulties in emotion regulation often lead to impulse control difficulties, which can take the form of abrupt or even involuntary decisions or behaviors.3

 • Rapid mood swings: Emotion dysregulation can cause rapid and unpredictable shifts in mood, making it difficult for someone to maintain stable emotional states.

-• Emotion regulation difficulties: Individuals experiencing emotional dysregulation tend to struggle with controlling their emotional responses in social situations, or may lack emotional awareness of their own reactions.
+• Emotion regulation difficulties: Individuals experiencing emotional dysregulation tend to struggle to control their emotional responses in social situations or may lack emotional awareness of their reactions.

 Over time, this condition can significantly impact someone’s quality of life, interfering with their social interactions, relationships with others, and relationship with themself.